gfmio/travis-shields-docs/README.md

 ## Contributing

-Please check [CONTRIBUTING.md](CONTRIBUTING.md) for all details on how to contribute to this project.
+Please read [CODE_OF_CODUCT.md] for details on our code of conduct and [CONTRIBUTING.md](CONTRIBUTING.md) for all details on how to contribute to this project (with code or otherwise) and and the process for submitting pull requests to us.

+## Versioning

+We use [SemVer](http://semver.org/) for versioning.
+Releases are generated using [semantic-release](https://semantic-release.gitbook.io).
+For the versions available, see the [tags](https://github.com/gfmio/example-calculator/tags) on this repository.

+## License

+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

+## Acknowledgments

+- This project has taken some inspiration from [typescript-library-starter](https://github.com/alexjoverm/typescript-library-starter) by @alexjoverm
+- The README and Contributing files have taken inspiration from [these](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2) [gists](https://gist.github.com/PurpleBooth/b24679402957c63ec426) by @PurpleBooth and the contributing guidelines from [phly](https://github.com/phly/http/blob/master/CONTRIBUTING.md) and [akka](https://github.com/akka/akka-http/blob/master/CONTRIBUTING.md).

+## Authors

+- Frédérique Mittelstaedt (@gfmio) - Initial work

+See also the list of contributors who participated in this project.